Nyhavn 41: 20th century

-C. F. Holm after his death in 1860.
+C. F. Holm.
 Andreas Wilian Simmelhag, the founder's grandson, became a partner in 1891.
 The company was still located in the building in 1950.

 Building

-The building is three storeys tall, five bays wide and has a three-nau gabled wall dormer.
-A gable stone with a relief of a compass.
+The building is three storeys tall, five bays wide and has a three-bay gabled wall dormer.
+A gable stone has a relief of a compass.
 It was installed in 1761.

 Today

-Restaurant "Nyhavn 41" is now based in the ground floor.
+Restaurant "Nyhavn 41" is now based on the ground floor.